tsailiming/openshift-ai-dsp/README.md

 # Requirements

-* Tested on OpenShift 4.16 with cluster-admin
+* Tested on OpenShift 4.16/4.17 with cluster-admin
-* Requires OpenShift AI 2.15 with Model Registry set to `Managed` inn DataScienceCluster `default-dsc`:
+* Tested on OpenShift AI 2.17 with Model Registry set to `Managed` inn DataScienceCluster `default-dsc`:
     ``` yaml
     spec:
       components: